adamsilver/fdpb/03-Book-A-Flight.md

 }

 if(!supportsDateInput()) {
-	// create and use custom Javascript date picker widget }
+	// code to create and use a custom calendar widget
+}
 ```

-This is why Progressive Enhancement is such a useful technique.
-We don't actually have to write any of this code.
-We can choose to let it degrade.
-The user can still type a date, it's just not so easy.

-Conversely, we may even find research shows that our custom component works better than the native input.
-If we do, we can just remove the condition, which will ensure it executes in all browsers&mdash;not just those lacking support for the native control.

-Wether we choose to use an existing component[^] or we make the bold step to design our own, it is beneficial to be able to identify the qualities of a well-design and fully inclusive date picker.

-#### Writing our own date picker

-If we want to create our own date picker, we'll need to know how.
-I have prototype[^] you can look at to see how it all works.
+In future we may find that:

+- research shows that our own widget performs better than the native input
+- support is drastically improved and that hardly any of our users have an unsupported browser

+In both of these cases we may choose to remove our custom component altogether, giving us less to maintain, and give users faster experiences.

+To plug the gap, you can choose from a plethora of existing accessibile solutions[^].
+Or we can be bold and design our own.

+#### Custom Calendar Control Component

 What it looks like: